15 Research-Backed Health Benefits of Coffee (+ 5 Benefit Boosters)

 HACK #4: Forget Bulletproof Coffee - Pair it with a Meal

 You may, or may not, be familiar with a new coffee trend called Bulletproof coffee.
-I call it a trend because it's got all the makings of a trend.
+To be honest, it may be a fad, but I do love it personally.
+I went and made a whole recipe list of bulletproof coffee recipes here.

-The defining ingredient of this coffee recipe is grass-fed butter.
+The defining ingredients of this coffee recipe is grass-fed butter and MCT oil.

 The company claims that by adding grass-fed butter, which contains certain fats and nutrients, to their brand of coffee can help to increase brain function and burn fat.